Voice conversations matched by what's on your mind.

 Talk like strangers on a train.

-No voice recordings • Data erased after alpha
+No voice recordings • Minimal data stored

 Why it feels different